 We use cookies on this site to enhance your user experience.
 Find out more in our Privacy Policy.
 By clicking any link on this page you are giving your consent for us to set cookies.

-Towards the new Kangaroo Island Ferry Service
+Towards the new Kangaroo Island Ferry Service in 2025

 For more than 30 years SeaLink has provided a safe, reliable, and customer-focused ferry service to and from Kangaroo Island for residents, businesses, and visitors.